Sleep Medicine Questions and Answers

 This kind of professional practices sleep medicine and its various forms like dental sleep medicine.
 Sleep medicine entails identifying, assessing, monitoring, treating, or preventing sleep problems and disorders.
 Sleep studies, blood tests, medications, and various therapies can help with addressing the matter and treating the patient.

 Another example is a patient with obstructive sleep apnea.
 This patient would likely benefit from an oral appliance therapy using a custom made, oral sleep appliance.
 Oral appliance therapy is a very different and effective method for addressing the actual conditions that cause sleep apnea.
 The CPAP works by forcing positive air pressure through the structures in the back of the throat in order to keep the tissues from collapsing and blocking the airway.
 Oral appliances work passively by placing the lower jaw in a slightly down and forward position, preventing the tongue from falling back and keeping the tissues more firm.
 Oral appliance therapy went through rigorous testing beginning in the 1980’s.
 In 2005, the American Academy of Sleep Medicine approved oral appliance therapy as a first line of treatment for mild and moderate sleep apnea, and in severe cases where the CPAP could not be tolerated or the patient refused to use CPAP.

-Koala® Center for Sleep & TMJ Disorders likely offers sleep medicine near you.
-We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so we ask that you see our Locations page for the location near you.
+Koala® Center For Sleep & TMJ Disorders likely offers sleep medicine near you.
+We have locations in Illinois, Indiana, Missouri, Texas, and Wisconsin, so we ask that you see our Locations page for the location near you.

 We would be happy to provide further information or book you in for a consultation with us at our clinic!
 During a consultation, we’ll answer any other questions you have about sleep medicine and how it may help you.